mangdangroboticsclub/mini_pupper_2_bsp/CONTRIBUTING.md

 ### License

-mini_pupper_2_bsp is licensed under the Apache 2.0 License, and thus all contributions will be licensed as such as per clause 5 of the Apache 2.0 License:
+Mini Pupper project is licensed under the Apache 2.0 License, and thus all contributions will be licensed as such as per clause 5 of the Apache 2.0 License:

 ~~~